hackclubscoepune/open-source-session/README.md

  ## How to contribute ?

  - Fork this repository
- - Clone repository to local machine
+ - Clone repository to local machine ( use your repo url )
  ```git
  git clone https://github.com/hackclubscoepune/open-source-session.git
  ```